aerogear/graphback/website/blog/2020-10-1-graphback-datasync.md

 image: https://graphback.dev/img/logo.png
 ---

-GraphQL subscriptions are a perfect fit for situations where users like to receive instant updates for some specific types of data.
+GraphQL Subscriptions are a perfect fit for situations where users like to receive instant updates for some specific types of data.
 Subscriptions are very flexible and allow developers to connect directly to the stream of the changes generated on the server side.
 Subscriptions deliver delta updates to the client only when clients are subscribed.
 To receive partial updates after an application is restarted developers can use the concept of delta queries.
 ## Delta queries
 Delta queries are a concept that allow users to perform a query that will return partial data based on a specific separator that is usually represented as a sequence or timestamp or any date series that will separate a sorted dataset into data we have seen and a delta that should be returned to clients.